Open today from 09:00 until 17:00

 Zamioculcas zamiifolia Variegata

 A rare form featuring cream and yellow variegation.
-Requires brighter indirect light to maintain its colours.
+Requires brighter indirect light to maintain its colours, as different light levels and light conditions can affect the intensity of variegation.
+Fading variegation can be a sign the plant needs more light.

 How to Care for a ZZ Plant

-Comfortable in average household humidity and temperatures between 16–26°C. ZZ Plants cope well with fluctuating indoor conditions.
+Humidity & Temperature Comfortable in average household humidity and temperatures between 16–26°C. Tolerates fluctuating indoor conditions.
+Avoid placing near direct air vents to prevent brown leaf tips from dry air.

-Feed lightly during spring and summer with a balanced liquid fertiliser every 4–6 weeks.
-They require minimal feeding.
+Feeding Feed lightly during spring and summer with a balanced liquid fertiliser every 4–6 weeks.
+Minimal feeding required.

 FAQs